KY CORPORATE DISSOLUTION ATTORNEYS

 There are many reasons why businesses close.
 Some are voluntary, some are not; but either way, it’s important to tie things up as formally as possible.
 Simply shutting the doors on a brick and mortar store or failing to monitor a commercial website does not put an end to obligations.
 Letting a company lapse or allowing the state to dissolve it involuntarily can create a number of problems, such as penalties, fees, and personal liability for judgments against the business.
 Once the decision to end operations is approved by the proper parties (sole proprietor, partners, co-owners, shareholders, etc.), a certificate of dissolution should be filed.

-If you’re faced with the need to discuss a closure plan for your business, the Lexington, Kentucky lawyers at Bunch & Brock, PSC are here for you.
+If you’re faced with the need to discuss a closure plan for your business, the Lexington, Kentucky, lawyers at Bunch & Brock, PSC are here for you.
 We understand that whether contested or uncontested, compulsory or chosen, dissolution is a significant, meaningful undertaking.
-We work hard to develop the best plan for ensuring that you are protected from continuing liability while resolving all ongoing business issues with minimal personal effect under your unique circumstances.
+We work hard to develop the best plan for ensuring that you are protected from continuing liability while resolving all ongoing business issues with minimal personal impact under your unique circumstances.
 Put our experience to work for you.
-Contact us today by calling 859-254-5522 or filling out this online form.
+Contact us today by calling 859-759-4681 or by filling out our online form.